Cloud Agnostic vs. Cloud Native Architecture: Which Approach to Choose?

 Cloud agnostic architecture minimizes the risk of vendor lock-in.
 Your company retains independence on where to place specific workloads in order to better balance costs or ensure the necessary degree of compliance.
 Mission-critical workloads can also be rapidly migrated to another target environment as part of business continuity planning.
 In this case, if a CSP experiences a breach or a critical outage, you can rapidly pivot to an alternative platform.

-Cloud agnostic architecture also exposes you to a wider range of open-source and proprietary tools you can use to assemble scalable, resilient, and purpose-built systems.
+Cloud agnostic architecture also exposes you to a wider range of open-source and proprietary tools for assembling scalable, resilient, and purpose-built systems.

-You do not have to make compromises for certain applications to ensure the high performance of others.
+You do not have to compromise on certain applications to ensure the high performance of others.
 Instead, you can allocate them to different cloud environments and benefit from their native capabilities.
-That said, open-source cloud solutions are not fully suitable for every industry as security remains your full responsibility.
+That said, open-source cloud solutions are not fully suitable for every industry, as security remains your full responsibility.
 Likewise, it may be challenging to find an IT vendor who would support a particular open-source cloud technology.

 Does Cloud Agnostic Strategy Fully Exclude Cloud Native Applications?